3 Spatial data operations

 Figure 3.1: Spatial subsetting of points by intersection with polygon

 Various topological relations can be used for spatial subsetting which determine the type of spatial relationship that features in the target object must have with the subsetting object to be selected.
-These include touches, crosses, or within, as we will see shortly in Section 3.3.2.
-The most commonly used method is .intersects, which we used in the last example.
+These include touches, crosses, or within, as we will see shortly in Section 3.2.2.
+Intersects (.intersects), which we used in the last example, is the most commonly used method.
 This is a ‘catch all’ topological relation, that will return features in the target that touch, cross or are within the source ‘subsetting’ object.
-As an example of another method, we can use .disjoint to obtain all points that do not intersect with Canterbury:
+As an example of another method, we can use .disjoint to obtain all points that do not intersect with Canterbury.

 sel = nz_height.disjoint(canterbury.geometry.iloc[0])